SABARIRAJKUMAR/IBM-Project-23486-1659884019/README.md

 This analysis should also help students who are currently preparing or will be preparing to get a better idea.

 # Project Objectives:
-To understand regression and classification problems To grab insights from data through visualization.
+To understand regression and classification problems.
+To grab insights from data through visualization.
 Applying different ML algorithms to determine the probability of acceptance in a particular university.
-Evaluation metrics
+Evaluation metrics.
 Build a web application using the Flask framework.

 # Architecture Diagram: